Bethel Church (Redding): Bethel Music

 Bethel Music is an American record label and publishing company associated with Bethel Church, led by Bill Johnson's son Brian Johnson.
-Its music was among the most played contemporary worship music in American churches in 2019 and its albums have reached the Billboard 200 multiple times.
+Its music was among the most played contemporary worship music in American churches in 2019, and its albums have appeared on the Billboard 200 multiple times.
 Bethel Music has many songs with tens of millions of views on YouTube, and three with over 100 million views as of 2023 (Reckless Love, No Longer Slaves, Way Maker).
 The live performances of its songs are characterized by extended duration with much repetition and emotion.